82nd Airborne Division

-The 82nd Airborne Division is an airborne forces formation of division-size of the United States Army specializing in parachute assault operations into hostile areas that has remained active since World War I and World War II.
-The division is commanded by Major General Brandon Tegtmeier.
-It was officially organized in the United States in 25 August 1917 at Camp Gordon in Georgia, remaining active until 1919, however it was reactivated in 1921, and has now been re-located to Fort Bragg in North Carolina.
+The 82nd Airborne Division ("All American") is a United States Army airborne infantry division that specializes in parachute assault, based in Fort Bragg, North Carolina.
+Currently, the division is commanded by Major General Brandon Tegtmeier.

-The 82nd Infantry Division was the second United States infantry-combat division of eight to leave and arrive in England, and fight in France.
+It was first activated at Camp Gordon, in Georgia in August 1917.
+The 82nd Infantry Division was the second United States Army infantry-combat division of eight to deploy and return in England, and fight in France.

 The 82nd Infantry Division served with distinction on the Western Front in the final months of World War I. Since its initial members came from all 48 states, the division acquired the nickname All-American, which is the basis for its "AA" (pictured), on the shoulder patch.
 The Division took part in the Battle of Lorraine 1918, and the campaigns of St. Mihiel and Meuse-Argonne 1918.
-It was reconstituted into the Organized Reserves as Headquarters, 82d Division, on 24 June 1921 and was then based at the Federal Building located at Columbia, in South Carolina.
+It was demobilized in May 1919, at Camp Mills, New York.
+During the summer of 1921, it was reconstituted, placed into the Organized Reserves, as Headquarters, 82nd Division, and was later transferred to the Federal Building at Columbia, South Carolina.

-After the attack on Pearl Harbor, in Hawaii on 7 December 1941 the 82nd Airborne Division would see combat with the command of United States Army General Omar Bradley who later on 15 August 1942, reconstituted the 82nd as the first airborne division of the US Army and fought in numerous campaigns during the war.
+After the attack on Pearl Harbor in Hawaii on 7 December 1941, the 82nd Airborne Division saw combat with the command of United States Army General Omar Bradley.
+In August 1942, Bradley reconstituted the 82nd as the first airborne division of the US Army, and it fought in numerous campaigns of the war.